stephenverderame/cpp_book/src/testing/gmock.md

 };
 ```

-In a test, we can use the `EXPECT_CALL` macro to assert that a method gets called, use *matchers* to assert conditions about the passed arguments, and use *actions* and *cardinalities* to control the behavior of the mocked method.
-The first argument to `EXPECT_CALL` is an instance of a mock class, the second argument is the name of the method that should be called and matchers surrounded by parenthesis.
-The nth matcher in the parenthesis applies to the nth argument of the method call.
+In a test, we can use the `EXPECT_CALL` macro to assert that a method gets called, use *matchers* to assert conditions about the passed arguments, and use *actions* and *cardinalities* to
+control the behavior of the mocked method.
+The first argument to `EXPECT_CALL` is an instance of a mock class, the second argument is the name of the method that should be called and matchers surrounded by parentheses.
+The nth matcher in the parentheses applies to the nth argument of the method call.

 We discussed matchers in the last chapter, but one matcher we haven't discussed is `testing::_` which is a matcher that matches anything.